 Wrapping around the north end of San Francisco, the Presidio, a 1,491-acre park that’s part of the Golden Gate National Recreation Area, is an outstanding destination for families, adventure seekers, history buffs, and anyone else who likes to relax on the edge of one of the most beautiful bays in the world.
 First, there are the beaches (and how many major cities have several beaches?).

-Hiking and mountain-biking trails loop through the heavily wooded park.
+For hikers and mountain bikers looking to cover more ground, trails loop through the greater and heavily wooded park.
 In late 2020, a restoration project opened seven acres' worth of new land to explore that was previously inaccessible.
 The Quartermaster Reach Marsh restoration offers an elevated pedestrian bridge and trail through the marsh populated by fish, crabs, oysters, and enough winged riparians to make it a birder’s destination.
 The various trails are also a wonderful way to see evidence of the Presidio’s past life: From 1846, before California was even a state, until 1994, it was an active U.S. Army base.
 Today, the more than 790 buildings that once housed personnel and fulfilled other needs of the Army serve as excellent examples of military architecture through the years.
-Thanks to preservation efforts, many of them have been handsomely converted into open-to-the-public destinations, including justly popular restaurants such as Sessions at the Presidio and the Presidio Social Club.
-Also taking up residence is the Walt Disney Family Museum, which focuses on the personal history and brilliance of the man behind the mouse.
-It’s definitely not Disneyland, in case the kids get overly excited, but more for grownups.
+Thanks to preservation efforts, many of them have been handsomely converted into open-to-the-public destinations.

 Another notable site: the Letterman Digital Arts Center, which is part of the Lucasfilm empire.
-Though the buildings are generally closed to the public, you can give your regards to the Yoda statue, in the campus’s main courtyard.
+Though the buildings are generally closed to the public, you can give your regards to the Yoda statue that stands in the campus’s main courtyard.